 Bridgeport is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
 With a population of 144,399 people and 38 constituent neighborhoods, Bridgeport is the largest community in Connecticut.
-Much of the housing stock in Bridgeport was built prior to World War II, making it one of the older and more historic cities in the country.
+Bridgeport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Bridgeport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bridgeport is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bridgeport who work in office and administrative support (10.89%), sales jobs (8.95%), and healthcare suport services (8.65%).

-Bridgeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Bridgeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The percentage of adults in Bridgeport who are college-educated is close to the national average for all communities of 21.84%: 18.78% of the adults in Bridgeport have a bachelor's degree or advanced degree.

 The per capita income in Bridgeport in 2018 was $24,067, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
 This equates to an annual income of $96,268 for a family of four.
 However, Bridgeport contains both very wealthy and poor people as well.